LPM CLI

 • A clean or committed working tree.

 bun.lock is the direct path.
-When bun.lockb is selected, LPM first looks for a sibling bun.lock; if it exists, LPM parses that text lockfile instead.
-If no sibling text lockfile exists, LPM runs bun bun.lockb and parses the emitted JSON.
+When bun.lockb is selected, LPM CLI first looks for a sibling bun.lock; if it exists, LPM CLI parses that text lockfile instead.
+If no sibling text lockfile exists, LPM CLI runs bun bun.lockb and parses the emitted JSON.
 If the bun binary is unavailable, migration exits with a clear error.

 1. Preview